tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 # Final View

 Finally, we need to update the `updateView` function.
 Again, the view update is the one place in our program where we allow imperative style, effectful code.
-Called only from the subscribe at the very end of our Observable chain, and not mutating any state that is read anywhere else in the Observable, we ensure that is not the source of any but the simplest display bugs, which we can hopefully diagnose with local inspection of this one function.
+Called only from the subscribe at the very end of our Observable chain and not mutating any state that is read anywhere else in the Observable, we ensure that it is not the source of any but the simplest display bugs, which we can hopefully diagnose with local inspection of this one function.

 First, we need to update the visuals for each of the rocks, but these are the same as bullets.
-The second, slightly bigger, change, is simply to display the text “Game Over” on `s.gameover` true.
+The second, slightly bigger, change is simply to display the text “Game Over” on `s.gameover` true.

 ```typescript
   function updateView(s: State) {